MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 >- You can't convert VMware workstations.
 >- You can't convert VMs with virtual hard disks connected to an IDE bus.
 >- VMware tools must be uninstalled from the guest operating system of the VM.
->- VMware VMs with vSAN storage can’t be converted to Hyper-V with SCVMM.
+>- VMware VMs with vSAN storage can't be converted to Hyper-V with SCVMM.
 >- Online conversions aren't supported through SCVMM.
 >- We recommend upgrading to VMM 2025 to convert your VMware VMs to Hyper-V four times faster and to have an enhanced conversion experience.

 ## Start by bringing your vCenter server and the source ESXi hosts under SCVMM management

 1. Create [Run as account](./account-runas.md) for vCenter Server Administrator role in VMM.
 These administrator credentials are used to manage vCenter server and ESXi hosts.

     :::image type="content" source="media/vm-convert-vmware/create-run-as-account.png" alt-text="Screenshot of create run as account page." lightbox="media/vm-convert-vmware/create-run-as-account.png":::

 2. In the VMM console, under **Fabric**, select **Servers > Add VMware vCenter Server**.

     :::image type="content" source="media/vm-convert-vmware/add-vmware-vcenter-server.png" alt-text="Screenshot of add VMware vCenter server option." lightbox="media/vm-convert-vmware/add-vmware-vcenter-server.png":::

 3. In the **Add VMware vCenter Server** page, do the following:<br>
   a. **Computer name**: Specify the vCenter server name.<br>
   b. **Run As account**: Select the Run As account created for vSphere administrator.<br>